 function was enough.
 The code is on GitHub.

-Digispark bootloader waits 5 seconds before starting the main program.
-It is more than enough to initialize internals of the speaker, so the firmware basically:
+The Digispark bootloader waits for 5 seconds before starting the main program.
+This is more than enough time to initialize the internals of the speaker, so the firmware basically:

 - transmits Power Up command